 You will need to consult with the Career Education and Vocational Learning Officer and each university's information sheets.
 Success in an English subject at pretertiary standard is compulsory or strongly recommended by mainland universities.

 The Nettlefold Library - Senior School

 The Nettlefold Library is located on the first floor of the H D Baldwin Wing.
-It caters for the information needs of all Senior School students and staff and provides a Senior School study centre.
+It caters for the information needs and reading for pleasure.

 Opening hours